WordPress/wp-movies-demo/README.md

 It can be installed as a WordPress plugin that creates a site similar to `insert URL when have a production site`.

+The plugin is split into `src/blocks` and `lib` folders:

+- `src/blocks` - The blocks that use the Interactivity API and show how to use it build interactive blocks.
+- `/lib` - The code that contains the runtime of the Interactivity API (which will eventually be part of Gutenberg) and the configuration needed to run the demo.

 ## Prerequisites

 - [Docker](https://www.docker.com/)